Why do most startups incorporate in Delaware?

 Additionally, the Court of Chancery is exclusively focused on business litigation, which enables it to handle cases more quickly and efficiently than courts in other states.
 As the hub for corporations, it’s no surprise that Delaware is also a leader in business law.

-Unlike most other states, Delaware doesn’t require new companies to disclose the names and addresses of officers and directors.
+On the other hand, Delaware doesn’t require new companies to disclose the names and addresses of officers and directors.
 This makes it easier to maintain your privacy while staying in compliance with all state regulations.

 Another key benefit is that Delaware allows businesses to incorporate with a smaller team.
 You can still incorporate your company in Delaware even if you’re its only member.